statamic/docs/content/collections/fieldtypes/table.md

 </table>
 ```

-Wan’t even more control?
+Want even more control?
 This example assumes you have a boolean field in your front-matter named `first_row_headers` which toggles whether or not to render the first row of the table in a `<thead>` with `<th>` tags.

 ```
 <table>